-Fish to be included in the estimate must have been released any year previous to the sampling year used as the mark, that is, before 1 January 2011 for the 2011 estimate, and before 1 January 2012 for the 2012 estimate.
-We included both fish released with a 134 kHz PIT tag in the NFWG PIT tag database and fish that did not have a release record, but were captured for the first time on record and tagged with a 134 kHz tag before the beginning of the mark period.
-All releases were into the main stem or reservoir, or into backwaters connected to the river; none were into habitats permanently isolated from the river.
-Stocking locations and numbers of fish released used in this analysis are in Table 2.
+Fish to be included in the estimate must have been released any year previous to the sampling year used as the mark, that is, before January 1, 2011, for the 2011 estimate, and before January 1, 2012, for the 2012 estimate.
+We included both fish released with a 134-kHz PIT tag in the NFWG PIT tag database and fish that did not have a release record but were captured for the first time on record and tagged with a 134-kHz tag before the beginning of the mark period.
+All releases were into the main stem or reservoir or into backwaters connected to the river; none were into habitats permanently isolated from the river.
+The stocking locations and number of fish released used in this analysis are in table 2.

 Definitions for M, C, and R from Ricker (1975) have been modified for our purposes.
-M is not the number of fish tagged and placed into a water body, but the number of fish contacted in the designated mark period (1 January to 31 March 2011).
-Catch, C, is the number of fish contacted in the second period of the paired data, (1 January to 31 March 2012), and R is the number of fish contacted in both mark and catch periods for the 2011 estimate.
-For the 2012 population estimate mark and catch periods were 1 December 2011 to 30 April 2012 and 1 December 2012 to 30 April 2013, respectively.
-Fish contacted more than once in mark or catch periods were only included in the analysis for their first encounter event in each time frame.
-Confidence intervals were derived using Poisson approximation tables using R as the entering variable (Seber 1973).
+M is not the number of fish tagged and placed into a water body, but the number of fish contacted in the designated mark period (January 1 to March 31, 2011).
+Catch, C, is the number of fish contacted in the second period of the paired data (January 1 to March 31, 2012), and R is the number of fish contacted in both mark and catch periods for the 2011 estimate.
+For the 2012 population estimate, mark and catch periods were December 1, 2011, to April 30, 2012, and December 1, 2012, to April 30, 2013, respectively.
+Fish contacted more than once in mark or catch periods were only included in the analysis for their first encounter event in each timeframe.
+Confidence intervals (CI) were derived using Poisson approximation tables, with R as the entering variable (Seber 1973).

-To be unbiased the model should meet three assumptions when applying the Chapman modified Petersen estimate (Pollock et al. 1990): (1) the population is closed to both deletions and additions, (2) no tags are lost or omitted, and (3) equal catchability of all individuals, and these all are met under the current application1.
-This project only includes known individuals added to the system with a 134kH PIT tag before the period of the mark (M) and individuals that were captured without a 134kH tag, and had one implanted before 1 January 2011.
-Emigration out of Lake Havasu by passing through Parker Dam or deletion of fish through water intake structures is negligible in this system because razorback sucker have only been found to occupy regions of the reservoir upstream of these structures (Wydoski et al. 2010).
-PIT tags are considered a permanent tag (Zydlewski et al. 2003), thus, deletion due to natural mortality is the only factor present and this does not bias the estimate.
-Efforts employed to sample razorback are diverse both methodologically and geographically, which imparts equal catchability of individuals.
+To be unbiased, the model should meet three assumptions when applying the Chapman modified Petersen estimate (Pollock et al. 1990): (1) the population is closed to both deletions and additions, (2) no tags are lost or omitted, and (3) equal catchability of all individuals, and these all are met under the current application.
+This project only includes known individuals added to the system with a 134-kHz PIT tag before the period of the mark (M) and individuals that

-1 Tag loss and emigration are distinct possibilities, but they both can be considered losses to the population just as natural mortality.
+&lt;sup>1 Tag loss and emigration are distinct possibilities, but they both can be considered losses to the population just as natural mortality.
 The lost tag issue is only important if fish that lost tags were improperly counted as part of C and not R when they actually were recaptures.
 Because we do not include fish without tags in either M or C, if a fish loses a tag between mark and capture, it would be the same as if the fish died between M and C. These factors all have the same effect on the population estimate and make no difference except to validate the estimate for the marking period.